 -

 Home prices in Hartford are 93.0% lower than in Los Angeles. - Income in Hartford is 5.2% lower than in Los Angeles, so you could earn less for doing the same job.
-The top employers in Hartford include Aetna, Prudential Retirement Insurance And Annuity Co, and United HealthCare Insurance Company.
+The top employers in Hartford — including Aetna, Prudential Retirement Insurance And Annuity Co, and United HealthCare Insurance Company — may pay more.

-- The cost of living for a family in Hartford is 43.7% lower than in Los Angeles.
+- A move to Hartford can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 43.7% less than what it costs in Los Angeles.

 - The unemployment rate in Hartford is 32.08% higher than in Los Angeles.